cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - prk, pseudo-random key
 - server_public_key, The encoded server public key for the AKE protocol
 - client_private_key, The encoded client private key for the AKE protocol.
 This is nil in the internal key mode
-- server_identity, The encoded server identity
+- server_identity, The optional encoded server identity
-- client_identity, The encoded client identity
+- client_identity, The optional encoded client identity

 Output:
 - envelope, the client's `Envelope` structure